 - As a youth-serving facility, the resources and services at ImaginOn are intended for children and teens from birth through age 18, including young people in that age range with developmental disabilities or other special needs.
 As such, ImaginOn is a fully ADA accessible facility.
 Any young person between the ages of birth and 18 and/or their caregivers with mental, physical or emotional disabilities which might preclude their use and enjoyment of the building should contact staff.
 We will make every effort to make your visit safe and enjoyable.

 - ImaginOn's scope of service is defined by chronological age, not ability.
 Offering computer use or participation in programs to those who are 19 and older, even when it is developmentally appropriate, is outside of that scope.
-Adult patrons are invited to use the full range of services available at Main Library, located a block away from ImaginOn, or any of the Public Library's nineteen additional locations.
+Adult patrons are invited to use Founder's Hall for book browsing and check-out or the full range of services available at the Plaza Midwood branch, less than two miles away.

 - Group visits to ImaginOn from agencies that provide services to individuals with special needs, such as MetroSchool, may include students who are older than 18 if that agency's policies consider them to be high school students.
 Any patrons, regardless of age, are welcome to select and borrow library materials from ImaginOn.